What are the most spectacular roads in Italy?

 Little Saint-Bernard Pass is an absolute must for road lovers

-Little St Bernard Pass is an international high mountain pass at an elevation of 2.188m (7,178ft) above the sea level, located at the Italian-French border.
+Little St Bernard Pass is an international high mountain pass at an elevation of 2.188m (7,178ft) above sea level, located on the Italian-French border.
 Keep reading to find out more about when and how you can take the drive, as well as some of the notable sights you’ll see.

-Passo Castrin, also known as Hofmahdjoch, is a high mountain pass at an elevation of 1.781m (5,843ft) above the sea level, located in the Ortler Alps in South Tyrol, Italy.
+Passo Castrin is a high mountain pass at an elevation of 1,781m (5,843ft) above sea level, located in South Tyrol, Italy.

-Passo di Oclini is a high mountain pass at an elevation of 1.995m (6,545ft) above the sea level, located in the autonomous region of Trentino-Alto Adige/Südtirol, in Italy.
+Passo di Oclini is a high mountain pass at an elevation of 1,995m (6,545ft) above sea level, located in the Trentino-Alto Adige/Südtirol region of Italy.

 A paved road to Cereda Pass in the Dolomites